 Here’s one for you.
 Lee Harvey Oswald, by all accounts a nobody, a loser with no friends and no influence, was a palling around in the days leading up to the assassination with George de Mohrenschildt, a wealthy Russian ex-pat.
 Who is George de Mohrenschildt, you ask.
 Well, among other things, a close friend of the Bouvier family.
 So close, in fact, that he used to bounce 3-year old Jackie on his knee.
 That’s right, that Jackie, the one who grew up to become first lady, the wife of JFK.

-Mohrenschildt eventually cracked up and committed suicide, but before he did, he managed to confess that he had been directed by a CIA operative to meet with Oswald in the days before the assassination.
+Mohrenschildt eventually cracked up and committed suicide, but before he did, he managed to confess that he had been directed by a CIA operative to meet with Oswald in the days prior to the assassination.
 Then, according to a government led investigation, he succumbed to despair and shot himself – less than 48 hours after giving his confession.

 Oswald himself claimed he had been nothing more than a patsy.
 It was one of the few things he was able to say before he was gunned down by a disgruntled club owner named Jack Ruby a little more than 48 hours after the assassination.

-No long after, imprisoned and desperate, Ruby told reporters, “Everything pertaining to what’s happening has never come to the surface.
+Not long after, imprisoned and desperate, Ruby told reporters, “Everything pertaining to what’s happening has never come to the surface.
 The world will never know the true facts of what occurred.”
 In a later interview with psychiatrist Werner Teuter, he said, “I was framed to kill Oswald.”
 Ruby died in prison of cancer.
 He claimed his enemies, who were trying to silence him, had injected him with cancer cells.
 He died a mere three years after killing Lee Harvey Oswald, taking his secrets with him.
 And his was not the only untimely death.

 Untimely deaths cluster around the Kennedy assassination like birds on a wire, so many that the House Select Committee on Assassinations set out in 1978 to investigate what they called the “statistically improbable number” of deaths of people associated with the event.